Aditya-Kumar-33/FinSight/README.md

 * a fundamentals database (`fundamentals_db`) with financial ratios
 * a Python pipeline that:

-  * parses a natural-language query
+  * **parses natural-language queries using LLM (Ollama with Mistral)**
-  * decomposes it into SQL for both databases
+  * decomposes queries into SQL for both databases
   * executes and joins the results
-  * optionally generates an LLM-style commentary (stubbed in this repo)
+  * generates LLM-powered commentary on results

+**NEW**: This system now uses **Ollama with Mistral** for intelligent natural language to SQL conversion, providing more flexible and user-friendly query understanding compared to regex-based parsing.

-The repository you are zipping already contains:
+The repository contains:

 * cleaned CSVs (`data/prices.csv`, `data/fundamentals.csv`) that match the database schema
-* all Python source files with complete code
+* all Python source files with complete LLM integration
 * a Docker Compose file to spin up both databases
+* **Ollama integration for natural language query understanding**

 ---